 It is now possible to begin reaching tentative conclusions about the health effects of Agent Orange.
-Almost all of these conclusions are uncertain.
-The results of studies which are currently in progress or planned will go a long way toward removing this uncertainty, but, for the general reasons described above and for specific reasons described below, it is quite likely that we may never be 100% sure of what the health effects of Agent Orange are.
+However, these conclusions are still somewhat uncertain.
+The results of studies which are currently in progress or planned will go a long way toward removing this uncertainty, but, for the general reasons described above and for specific reasons described below, it is quite likely that we may never be completely sure of what the health effects of Agent Orange are.
+This same uncertainty exists for many environmental health issues and is a result of the normal limitations of science.

-One of the most promising approaches to studying the health effects of Agent Orange is to evaluate the health of people who may have been exposed to it as a result of the Vietnam experience and to compare their health with that of people who were not exposed to herbicides like Agent Orange.
+One of the most promising approaches to studying the health effects of Agent Orange is to evaluate the health of people who may have been exposed to it as a result of the Vietnam experience and to compare their health with that of people who were not exposed to these herbicides.
 A few such studies have been conducted and several more are in progress.
 Some of the limitations of these studies have already been mentioned.

-We don't have reliable records of who was exposed, so assumptions are made such as "any veteran who served in Vietnam was exposed to Agent Orange" (Australian Veterans Health Study) or "any individual who was assigned to Operation Ranch Hand was heavily exposed to Agent Orange" (U.S. Air Force Epidemiology Study).
+We don't have reliable records of everyone who was exposed, so assumptions are made such as "any veteran who served in Vietnam was exposed to Agent Orange" (Australian Veterans Health Study) or "any individual who was assigned to Operation Ranch Hand was heavily exposed to Agent Orange" (U.S. Air Force Epidemiology Study).
 These assumptions may lead to the inclusion in the "exposed" group of people who had very little exposure.
-If there are enough of these people, they tend to decrease the ability of scientists to detect any real health effects that might be present in those who were actually heavily exposed.
+If enough of these people are mis-classified as to exposure, scientists will not be able to detect any real health effects that might be present in those who were actually heavily exposed.
+In other words, the greater the mis-classification rate, the less reliable are conclusions regarding health effects of exposure.

-Another serious limitation is that it is very difficult to select a group of "unexposed" people to compare with the "exposed" group.
+Another serious limitation is that it is very difficult to select a group of "unexposed" people who can be closely matched with the people in the "exposed" group.
 Ideally, the two groups should be the same except for their potential exposure to Agent Orange.
-This means that individuals in both groups should not only be the same in age, weight, and sex (fairly easy to do), but-they should also have similar smoking habits, diets, jobs, life styles, and places of residence (difficult to do).
-A real problem in these studies is that because of the widespread use in the United States of commercial herbicides that are similar to Agent Orange and because of the presence of dioxins in other industrial chemicals in the environment, it is possible that some individuals in the "unexposed" group have actually been exposed to the ingredients of Agent Orange at other times in other places.
+This means that individuals in both groups should not only be the same in age, weight, and sex, but they should also have similar smoking habits, diets, jobs, life styles, and places of residence.
+Another problem inherent in these studies relates to the widespread use in the United States of commercial herbicides that are similar to Agent Orange.
+In addition, dioxins are known to be present in other industrial chemicals in the environment.
+It is therefore very possible that some individuals in the "unexposed" group have actually been exposed to the ingredients of Agent Orange at other times and in other places.